-The Department of Biology offers freshman students an innovative program in bacteriophage genomics research funded by the Howard Hughes Medical Institute (HHMI).
+The Biology Department offers freshman students an innovative bacteriophage genomics research program funded by the Howard Hughes Medical Institute (HHMI).
+Bacteriophages are viruses that infect and reproduce inside bacteria.
 The courses are team-taught by Drs.
-Sandra Adams (primary contact), Kirsten-Monsen-Collar and Quinn Vega.
+Kirsten-Monsen-Collar and Quinn Vega.

-HHMI Science Education Alliance (SEA) gives undergraduate students at select colleges and universities across the nation the opportunity to do hands-on, original research studying bacteriophages (viruses that infect bacteria).
-Montclair State University is the only institution in New Jersey with full membership, an honor it achieved in 2011 as part of the fourth cohort.
+HHMI’s Science Education Alliance (SEA) gives undergraduate students the opportunity to do hands-on, original research studying bacteriophages.
+SEA runs at Institutions throughout the nation, Montclair State University is the only one in New Jersey with full membership.We achieved this honor in 2011 as part of the fourth cohort.

 The bacteriophage genomics program is offered in two semesters:

 - Principles of Biology I (BIOL 112) – Fall